-The challenge of keeping our students engaged and motivated is common across the board – subject matter, grades, courses, and all types of educational/training environments.
-As your contact is only done through the internet, many new challenges come into play.
+The challenge of keeping our students engaged and motivated is standard across the board – subject matter, grades, courses, and all types of educational/training environments.
+However, as your contact is only done through the internet, many new challenges come into play.

 When there is no face-to-face contact, you as the teacher will not be able to pick up on the non-verbal clues to show that your students are unmotivated, disengaged, or uninterested.
 A worse scenario would be a student that does not seem to get it.
-He or she is simply not at par with the others.
+They are not at par with the others.
 He has shown a lot of interest, you can see that he is trying his best, but he is still failing.
-On a face to face course, you can speak to him/her right after the class, give him remedial, make up material on the spot.
-On an online course, you can still help him/her, but you need to make time to speak to him online privately.
-You might find out that he has a learning problem, maybe he is dyslexic.
-This might not have disclosed at enrolment time so now he is failing.
+On a face to face course, you can speak to them right after the class and give them remedial material on the spot.
+On an online course, you can still help them, but you need to make time to speak to him online privately.
+For example, you might find out that he has a learning problem; maybe he has dyslexia.
+This might not have been disclosed at enrolment time, so now he is failing.
 These are just some real-life instances when a face to face course is better than an online one.
-The speed and effectivity with which you can address the problem is the key here.
+The speed and effectiveness with which you can address the problem is the key here.
 All that said, the problem is solvable, and you will rise to challenge and schedule a private Zoom, Skype, Facetime or whatever is preferable to discuss the solutions to the problem.
 You can help your student, but you will be doing it electronically.
-It can be done despite some inconvenience but yes, it can be done.
+It can be done despite some inconvenience, but yes, you can do it.

 Proven ways to motivate Online students

 It is not all doom and gloom on the Online teaching front!
-There are many advantages to the online environment that make it easier to motivate and engage students.
+Many advantages to the online environment make it easier to motivate and engage students.

-Online courses being self-paced to a large degree, allows students to fit their work, family, commitments into their schedules.
+Self-paced online courses allow students to fit their work, family, commitments into their schedules.
 Those who prefer to log in to the course at midnight are more than welcome to do so!

-Quizzes and interactive features that offer instant feedback has proven to be very motivating.
-You can also find many engaging experiences on the internet that can encourage their creativity.
+Quizzes and interactive features that offer instant feedback have proven very motivating.
+You can also find many engaging online experiences that can encourage creativity.

 Tell me more about an Online learner’s background

 You get all types of students on an online course.
-Their reasons and objectives for being in an online course may vary but there are commonalities that can help you the teacher in designing engaging strategies.
-Online students want a flexible schedule to achieve their educational objectives while juggling the other commitments they currently have.
+Their reasons and objectives for taking an online course may vary, but some commonalities can help you.
+For example, online students want a flexible schedule to achieve their educational goals while juggling their current commitments.

-These are just some of the skills that Online students must have to cope effectively in an Online course: Time management, self-organisation, self-discipline, structure, confidence, and the ability to set priorities of effort.
-The ability to recognise gaps in learning through reflection and self-assessment is also important.
+Online students must cope with time management, self-organisation, self-discipline, structure, confidence, and setting priorities.
+The ability to recognise gaps in learning through reflection and self-assessment is also essential.

-Students’ profiles – They can be on their gap years, to career changers, returners to work or high achievers looking for another challenge.
-Students on an online course are generally older and there is a higher percentage of female students.
+Students’ profiles – They can be taking a gap year, career changers, returners to work or high achievers looking for another challenge.
+Students on an online course are generally older, and a higher percentage of female students.

 Study habits – most online students have multiple commitments – work, family, other demands on their time, causing irregular online hours.
-Competing obligations are incorporated into their lives (work, travel, family, other courses), consequently the online coursework may not always be their priority, causing assignments to be done at the last minute.
+In addition, competing obligations are incorporated into their lives (work, travel, family, other courses); consequently, the online coursework may not always be their priority, causing assignments to be done at the last minute.

 There are many ways to create an engaging design for your course material.
 Do not limit your course to blocks of dense text and sparse images.
-Use video, audio, music, interactive and image driven features.
+Instead, use video, audio, music, interactive and image-driven features.

 Use a video of exciting topics in your course.
-For example, you are teaching your students how to teach a TEYL class.
+For example, you are showing your students how to teach a TEYL class.
 Use a video of teachers teaching young learners in different settings.
-Use a video of a structured elementary class vs. that of a class taught in makeshift classrooms.
+Use a video of a structured elementary class versus a class taught in makeshift classrooms.
 It shows teachers in opposite settings and how they deal with it.
 Your learners should be asked to reflect on the teaching styles they saw.
 They should also be encouraged to discuss and share what they would have done otherwise.

 You can make use of “gateway” assignments, which students must complete before they move on to the next stage of the course.

-Adopt instructional methods that help students discover better or alternate ways of learning.
+Adopt instructional methods that help students discover better or alternative ways of learning.

 Use forums (on Moodle) to create a sense of community and promote active engagement within the course.

-Create course material that are current.
-Incorporate recent news features and events into existing course topics.
+Create current course material.
+For example, incorporate recent news features and events into existing course topics.

-Incorporate debates, discussions based on current events, case studies or policy issues.
-Set the example for how discussion should be done.
+Incorporate debates and discussions based on current events, case studies or policy issues.
+Set the example for how the debate should be done.

-Set up peer groups – You will have your extrinsically motivated students who are motivated and encouraged by achievement in relation to their peers; intrinsically motivated students interact with peers to learn more, to gain insight.
+Set up peer groups – You will have your extrinsically motivated students who are encouraged by achievement relative to their peers.
+Intrinsically motivated students interact with peers to learn more and gain insight.
 Working in peer groups will benefit both types of students.
-Show suggestions for using peer groups.

 There should be clear course objectives and targets.
-If the course goals are clearly laid out, students will be able to act accordingly, to prepare for what is expected from them and as such regard the course as worthwhile.
+If the course goals are clearly laid out, students will be able to act accordingly, prepare for what is expected from them and as such, regard the course as worthwhile.

 Clearly explain the learning expectations before you start teaching.
-Share with your class tips on successful teaching strategies used by other students in previous classes.
+Share tips on successful teaching strategies used by other students in previous classes with your class.

 Create a detailed course plan.
-The plan should include information on assignment and deliverables, deadlines, templates for how work is submitted and advice on how to complete the work correctly and on time.
+The plan should include information on assignments and deliverables, deadlines, templates for submitting work, and advice on how to complete the work correctly and on time.

-Keep the course website updated with notifications of any changes to the course, deadlines that were not originally planned for, new strategies and tips on assignment completion, etc.
+Keep the course website updated with notifications of any changes to the course, deadlines that were not initially planned for, new strategies and tips on assignment completion, etc.

-A good course will have a pre-planned and consistent timetable so that deadlines are predictable.
+A good course will have a pre-planned and consistent timetable showing deadlines.

 There are many ways to do an assessment.
-Teachers employ the carrot (intellectual stimulation) and stick (consistent deadline with clear expectations and consequences with a well-defined late policy for all assignments) forms of assessment.
+For example, teachers employ the carrot (intellectual stimulation) and stick (consistent deadline with clear expectations and consequences with a well-defined late policy for all assignments) forms of assessment.